-Seferian-Jenkins name was run by police during a traffic stop and it is unclear whether he was the passenger or driver.
+Seferian-Jenkins' name was among several run by police during a traffic stop and it is unclear whether he was the passenger or driver.

 There is no police report on the incident as of Sunday afternoon.

-The 6-foot-6, 251-pound sophomore from Gig Harbor holds almost every tight end record at the University of Washington after catching 69 passes for 852 yards and seven touchdowns last season.
+The 6-foot-6, 270-pound sophomore from Gig Harbor holds almost every tight end record at the University of Washington after catching 69 passes for 852 yards and seven touchdowns last season.

 Seferian-Jenkins holds the school tight end records for receiving yards in a season and career, touchdown receptions and receptions in a season and a career.